codio-content/ms-m40-capstone-projects/.guides/content/Logging-Into-Your-Blog-549e.md

-Log in, and you should see the WordPress Dashboard
+Log in with the Username and Password you used earlier, and you should see the WordPress Dashboard

 ![Dashboard](./img/dashboard.png "WordPress Dashboard")